fstark/apple1loader/src/README.md

 ## WOZMON2

 This is wozmon, changed to have the reset vector pointing to $5000, the address of the menu/loader.
+I also added the '#' command to jump to wozmon

 ## A2MON